 Review of CMM 2024-05 For Bottom Fisheries And Protection Of Vulnerable Marine Ecosystems In The Northwestern Pacific Ocean

 The Commission reviewed the SC09 recommendation to revise CMM 2024-05 for Bottom Fisheries and Protection of Vulnerable Marine Ecosystems in the Northwestern Pacific Ocean (NPFC-2025-COM09-WP01).
-One Member sought clarification on paragraph 4(b) regarding the prohibition of bottom fisheries expansion into the western part of the Convention Area where no such fishing is currently occurring.
-The SC Chair confirmed that any bottom contact fishing outside the existing fishing footprint would be subject to an assessment and an exploratory fishing protocol.
+Canada sought clarification on paragraph 4(b) regarding the prohibition of bottom fisheries expansion into the western part of the Convention Area where no such fishing is currently occurring.
+The SC Chair confirmed that any bottom contact fishing outside the existing fishing footprint would be subject to an assessment and the exploratory fishing protocol.
 The Commission adopted the proposed amendments to CMM 2024-05 (Annex X).

-Review of CMM 2024-06 For Bottom Fisheries And Protection Of Vulnerable Marine Ecosystems In The Northwestern Pacific Ocean

-The Commission reviewed the SC09 recommendation to revise CMM 2024-06 for Bottom Fisheries and Protection of Vulnerable Marine Ecosystems in the Northeastern Pacific Ocean (NPFC-2025-COM09-WP02).
-The Commission adopted the proposed amendments to CMM 2024-06 (Annex X).
+68 bis.
 DSCC and Pew drew attention to a letter signed by 52 deep-sea scientists concerning the Northwest Hawaiian Ridge and Emperor Seamount Chain (NPFC-2025-COM09-OP6).
 The letter noted that VMEs occur or are likely to occur across most of the area, that significant adverse impacts have occurred and may continue, and that damaged coral ecosystems can recover if protected from bottom fishing.
-The scientists recommended a precautionary temporary closure of all fishing using gear that may contact the seafloor, to demonstrate NPFC’s commitment to global biodiversity conservation objectives and good faith engagement with the BBNJ process.
+The scientists recommended a precautionary temporary closure of all fishing using gear that may contact the seafloor, to demonstrate NPFC’s commitment to global biodiversity conservation objectives and good faith engagement with the BBNJ process

-Some Members expressed support for the scientists’ input and acknowledged the importance of advancing marine protections based on peer-reviewed science.
+68 ter.
+Canada and Korea expressed support for the scientists’ input and acknowledged the importance of advancing marine protections based on peer-reviewed science.
 They supported updating impact assessments for bottom fisheries and the area-based closure on Yuryaku Seamount as a first step.
 These Members noted the significance of the upcoming UN bottom fisheries review in 2026 and expressed a desire to continue working on marine ecosystem protection in coming years.

+Review of CMM 2024-06 For Bottom Fisheries And Protection Of Vulnerable Marine Ecosystems In The Northeastern Pacific Ocean

+The Commission reviewed the SC09 recommendation to revise CMM 2024-06 for Bottom Fisheries and Protection of Vulnerable Marine Ecosystems in the Northeastern Pacific Ocean (NPFC-2025-COM09-WP02).
+The Commission adopted the proposed amendments to CMM 2024-06 (Annex X).

+.

 Review of CMM 2024-11 For Japanese Sardine, Neon Flying Squid, And Japanese Flying Squid